Gehmasse/script-runner/README.md

 # PHP script runner

-Stores php scripts and runs them without finding right folders and files first.
+Stores php scripts and runs them without the need to find the folders and files first.

 ## Configuration